IIT-EnergySystemModels/openTEPES/README.md

 1. [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Choose the 64-bit installer if possible.

    1. During the installation procedure, keep both checkboxes "modify the PATH" and "register Python" selected!
-If only higher Python versions are available, you can switch to a specific Python Version by typing `conda install python==<version>`
+If only higher Python versions are available, you can switch to a specific Python version by typing `conda install python==<version>`
    2. **Remark:** if Anaconda or Miniconda was installed previously, please check that Python is registered in the environment variables.

 2. **Packages and Solver**:

    1. Launch a new Anaconda prompt (or terminal in any IDE)
-   2. The [HiGHS](https://ergo-code.github.io/HiGHS/dev/installation/#Precompiled-Binaries) is our recommendation if you want a free and open-source solver.
+   2. [HiGHS](https://ergo-code.github.io/HiGHS/dev/installation/#Precompiled-Binaries) is our recommendation if you want a free and open-source solver.
    3. Install openTEPES dependencies via:

-   > 1. or pip by `pip install openTEPES`
+   > 1. pip by `pip install openTEPES`
    > 2. uv by `uv pip install -r requirements.lock`

 Continue at [Get Started](#get-started).